-A penalty kick is awarded if, while the ball is in play, the goalkeeper, inside his own penalty area, strikes or attempts to strike an opponent by throwing the ball at him.
+uses offensive or insulting or abusive language and/or gestures

+receives a second caution in the same match

+A player who has been sent off must leave the vicinity of the field of play and the technical area.

+Decisions of the International F.A.
+Board

+• Decision 1

 A player who commits a cautionable or sending-off offence, either on or off the field of play, whether directed towards an opponent, a team-mate, the referee, an assistant referee or any other person, is disciplined according to the nature of the offence committed.

+• Decision 2

 The goalkeeper is considered to be in control of the ball by touching it with any part of his hand or arms.
 Possession of the ball includes the goalkeeper deliberately parrying the ball, but does not include the circumstances where, in the opinion of the referee, the ball rebounds accidentally from the goalkeeper, for example after he has made a save.

-The goalkeeper is considered to be guilty of time-wasting if he holds the ball in his hands or arms for more than 5-6 seconds.
+• Decision 3

 Subject to the terms of Law 12, a player may pass the ball to his own goalkeeper using his head or chest or knee, etc. If, however, in the opinion of the referee, a player uses a deliberate trick while the ball is in play in order to circumvent the Law, the player is guilty of unsporting behaviour.
-He is cautioned, shown the yellow card and an indirect free kick is awarded to the opposing team from the place where the infringement occurred. (see page 3)
+He is cautioned, shown the yellow card and an indirect free kick is awarded to the opposing team from the place where the infringement occurred. \ (see page 3)

 A player using a deliberate trick to circumvent the Law while he is taking a free kick, is cautioned for unsporting behaviour and shown the yellow card.
 The free kick is retaken.

 In such circumstances, it is irrelevant whether the goalkeeper subsequently touches the ball with his hands or not.
 The offence is committed by the player in attempting to circumvent both the letter and the spirit of Law 12.

+• Decision 4

 A tackle from behind, which endangers the safety of an opponent, must be sanctioned as serious foul play.

+• Decision 5

 Any simulating action anywhere on the field, which is intended to deceive the referee, must be sanctioned as unsporting behaviour.

 LAW 13 - Free Kicks

 Types of Free Kicks

 Free kicks are either direct or indirect.

 For both direct and indirect free kicks, the ball must be stationary when the kick is taken and the kicker does not touch the ball a second time until it has touched another player.

-The Direct Free Kick

-- if a direct free kick is kicked directly into the opponents' goal, a goal is awarded - if a direct free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team

-The Indirect Free Kick
+The Direct Free Kick • if a direct free kick is kicked directly into the opponents' goal, a goal is awarded • if a direct free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team The Indirect Free Kick Signal The referee indicates an indirect free kick by raising his arm above his head.

-Signal

-The referee indicates an indirect free kick by raising his arm above his head.
 He maintains his arm in that position until the kick has been taken and the ball has touched another player or goes out of play.

-Ball Enters the Goal

-A goal can be scored only if the ball subsequently touches another player before it enters the goal.

-- if an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded - if an indirect free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team

-Position of Free Kick

-Free Kick Inside the Penalty Area

-Direct or indirect free kick to the defending team:
+Ball Enters the Goal A goal can be scored only if the ball subsequently touches another player before it enters the goal. • if an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded • if an indirect free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team Position of Free Kick Free Kick Inside the Penalty Area Direct or indirect free kick to the defending team: